Doctors can treat the symptoms of Kawasaki disease when it's caught early. Most

 Most children with Kawasaki disease start to get much better after a single treatment

-with gamma globulin, though sometimes more doses are needed.
-Most kids recover completely,
+with immune globulin, though sometimes more doses are needed.

-but some (especially those who develop heart problems after Kawasaki disease) might
+and treated early.
+Some, especially those who develop heart problems from Kawasaki

 disease, might need more testing and to see a

 (a doctor who specializes in conditions that affect the heart).